-4 slices Bread Pasta (cooked) 11/4 cups Weetbix 4 biscuits Scones 3 average 2 medium Banana Orange/Apple/Pear 3 average Fruit Roll-up bars 2 1/2 Muesli Bars 2 1/2 Mars Bars 2 1/2 Power Bars 2 1/2 600ml Orange Juice Gatorade 850ml
+4 slices

+11/4 cups

+4 biscuits

+3 average

+2 medium

+3 average

+2 1/2

+2 1/2

+2 1/2

+2 1/2

+600ml

+850ml

 Sports drinks

 These are designed to replace lost fluids and carbohydrates.
 They can increase your time to exhaustion while exercising, however they are expensive.
 The best way to use them is as a fluid replacement after exercise.
 If you intend to use glucose polymer sports drinks such as Exceed, Endura, Gatorade, Isosports etc. do not take them as the manufacturer recommends - dilute with water instead.
 Sports drinks which are too concentrated, can cause gastrointestinal upsets and retard gastric emptying rate and carbohydrate absorption.